 Advances in hyperspectral sensing provide new capability for characterizing spectral signatures in a wide range of physical and biological systems, while inspiring new methods for extracting information from these data.
 Hyperspectral image data often lie on sparse, nonlinear manifolds whose geometric and topological structures can be exploited via manifold learning techniques.
 In this article, we focused on demonstrating the opportunities provided by manifold learning for classification of remotely sensed data.
-Challenges and opportunities remain for future research in manifold learning, including joint exploitation of advantages of global and local structures in dynamic, multi-temporal environments, multi-scale manifolds, and integration with semi-supervised and active learning.
+However, limitations and opportunities remain both for research and applications.
+Although these methods have been demonstrated to mitigate the impact of physical effects that affect electromagnetic energy traversing the atmosphere and reflecting from a target, nonlinearities are not always exhibited in the data, particularly at lower spatial resolutions, so users should always evaluate the inherent nonlinearity in the data.
+Manifold learning is data driven, and as such, results are strongly dependent on the characteristics of the data, and one method will not consistently provide the best results.
+Nonlinear manifold learning methods require parameter tuning, although experimental results are typically stable over a range of values, and have higher computational overhead than linear methods, which is particularly relevant for large scale remote sensing data sets.